 This hotel review covers Surfside Inn & Suites, the newly-opened half of Universal’s Endless Summer Resort in Orlando at Universal Studios Florida & Islands of Adventure.
-We’ll share room photos, info about amenities, pros & cons, and how these budget accommodations stack up to Walt Disney World Value & Moderate Resorts.
+We’ll share room photos, amenities info, pros & cons, and how these budget accommodations stack up to Walt Disney World Values & Moderates.

-While we’ll refer to this as Universal’s Endless Summer Resort throughout this review, our stay was in the Surfside Inn and Suites half of the larger Endless Summer complex, which is opening in two phases.
-The first portion of the other half is slated to debut in March 2020, and will be called Dockside Inn and Suites.
+While we’ll refer to this as Universal’s Endless Summer Resort throughout this review, our stay was in the Surfside Inn and Suites half of the larger Endless Summer complex.
+The other half is Dockside Inn & Suites, and is also now open at Universal Orlando Resort.

 Universal’s big pitch with Endless Summer Resort is that this is a true value hotel, with standard room rates starting under $100 per night for some–but not all–dates.
 This puts it below all Walt Disney World resorts.
-In fact, the All Star Resorts have new low prices of $99/night in the off-season for 2020, down from $112/night–this rare price decrease could be a sign that Disney is feeling increased competition from Universal at its Value Resorts…
+In fact, the All Star Resorts have new low prices of $99/night in the off-season, down from $112/night–this rare price decrease could be a sign that Disney is feeling increased competition from Universal at its Value Resorts…